alekc/terraform-provider-kubectl/docs/index.md

 }
 ```

-Updates are also preserved so you can fully manage your kubernetes resources with ease!
+Updates are also preserved, so you can fully manage your kubernetes resources with ease!